MHCPCreators/horizonCreatorManual/HorizonTechnicalDoc.md

 There is a special instance of the `Player` class that represents the _server_.
 It has an `id` but no meaningful `index`.
 All `Player` APIs work for the server player, but return default values (example: the location will return the origin; name will return the empty string).

-The server player does not count as one of the human players: it does not get assigned an `index` and it does not count toward the <a href="#player-capacity">player capacity</a>.
+The server player does not count as one of the human players: it does not get assigned an `index` and it does not count toward the <a href="#maximum-player-count">maximum player count</a> being reached.

 The `World` class has the method